am1tyadav/cosmonaut/README.md

 ## Development

 Contributions are welcome - Please open an issue or submit a pull request.
 Please feel free to open issues for feature requests as well.
+The project should support Python 3.10+.

-Known issues:
+## Known Issues

 - No test coverage